A Aa

-A Aa (Note: Also known as Anasuya Ramalingam vs Aanand Vihari) is a 2016 Indian Telugu-language romantic comedy family film written and directed by Trivikram Srinivas and produced by S. Radha Krishna under Haarika & Hassine Creations.
+A Aa (Note: Also known as Anasuya Ramalingam vs Anand Vihari) is a 2016 Indian Telugu-language romantic comedy family film written and directed by Trivikram Srinivas and produced by S. Radha Krishna under Haarika & Hassine Creations.
 The film stars Nithiin, Samantha and Anupama Parameswaran.
-Mickey J Meyer composed the score and soundtrack.
+Mickey J. Meyer composed the score and soundtrack.

-The film is loosely based on the novel Meena written by Yaddanapudi Sulochana Rani, which has earlier been adapted into the 1973 film Meena by Vijaya Nirmala, starring Krishna.
-The plot follows Anasuya Ramalingam, daughter of Mahalakshmi, a rich and strict businesswoman, who falls in love with her cross-cousin, Aanand, an ex-chef when she is sent to visit her aunt in a village.
+The film is loosely based on Yaddanapudi Sulochana Rani's novel Meena, which has earlier been adapted into the 1973 film Meena by Vijaya Nirmala, starring Krishna.
+The plot follows Anasuya Ramalingam, daughter of Mahalakshmi, a rich and strict businesswoman, who falls in love with her cross-cousin, Aanand, an ex-chef, when she is sent to visit her aunt in a village.

 Launched officially in September 2015, the film's principal photography took place in October 2015 and ended in April 2016.
 The film was released on 2 June 2016, after multiple postponements.
 Samantha won several accolades including a Best Actress award at the 64th Filmfare Awards South and Best Performance in a Leading Role at the 2nd IIFA Utsavam Awards, for her portrayal as Anasuya Ramalingam.
-The film was commercially successful at the box office, and stood as one of the highest-grossing Telugu films of 2016.
+The film was commercially successful at the box office, and was one of the highest-grossing Telugu films of 2016.